Talk to an Expert

 • Basic Information Performa (BIP) is required to be filled on the portal in which all information about the Establishment like address of the organization, workers details, details of occupier /employer, construction details & Declaration are needed.

-• All necessary papers in the prescribed format and size need to attach to the application form.
+• All Documents in the prescribed format and size need to be attached to the application form.

-• Payment of fees - Fees can be paid online or offline as per the convenience of the applicant.
+• Payment of fees - Fees can be paid online or offline at the convenience of the applicant.

-• If all necessary papers and application form is as per the desired norms and guidelines, the Certificate is issued.
+• If all Documents and application form is as per the desired norms and guidelines, the Certificate is issued.

 Applicants can check their application status online, and all-important updates will be sent on the registered mobile numbers and email ID.

 In any case, presently, the question emerges regarding who is answerable for commitments under the BOCW Act.
-The expression "employer" in the BOCW Act is characterized to incorporate the two temporary workers and proprietors.
+The expression "employer" in the applicability of the BOCW Act is characterized to incorporate the two temporary workers and proprietors.
 Henceforth, the proprietors and the contractual workers pass the obligation to each other.

-It is comprehended that the Central Government additionally intends to make alterations to the BOCW Act to augment the extent of applicability of the BOCW Act to empower the separate state governments to execute the Acts, and it is hoped that the corrections will really profit the construction workers by giving better and more secure working conditions.
+It is comprehended that the Central Government additionally intends to make alterations to the BOCW Act to augment the extent of BOCW Act applicability to empower the separate state governments to execute the Acts, and it is hoped that the corrections will really profit the construction workers by giving better and more secure working conditions.

 What are the Responsibilities or Liabilities of the Employer?